Cold storage ethereum refers to ether (or the private keys for those funds) that is stored offline.

 - Microcontrollers and Connector

 Ledger Wallet’s Ledger Blue is designed to be a premium solution for safely using cryptocurrencies.
 It delivers on that promise with a seamless interface controlled via the color touchscreen, excellent connectivity and versatility, and top-notch safeguards through isolation, and manual transaction confirmation.

 How To Use Ledger Wallets for Ethereum Cold Storage

 Migrating Your Crypto Assets From Coinbase To Ledger

 As Ethereum, Bitcoin and other new cryptocurrencies continue to gain popularity, the risk of theft from hacking continues to grow.
 With no banks to protect your digital currency, it is important for each owner to secure their funds from potential threats, as well as have a way to easily access their digital funds.

 Luckily, hardware wallets for cold storage Ethereum and ERC-20 tokens allow you to have your cake and eat it too.
 You can have secure cold storage ether funds you can access effortlessly and efficiently.

-The Ledger Nano S is a great Ethereum hardware wallet that can keep your ether safe and offer unique convenience and accessibility options.
+The Ledger Nano S and Ledger Blue are great Ethereum hardware wallets that can keep your ether safe and offer unique convenience and accessibility options.
 For this reason, many cryptocurrency users actually utilize more than one of these cold storage hardware wallets.